fkkarakurt/olive/README.md

 Web servers communicate with clients (i.e. browsers) using the HTTP protocol, which in turn is based on the TCP/IP protocol.
 The TCP communication interface provided by the Linux system was used to implement the HTTP protocol in Olive.
 ## Run it on your computer

-Clone the Project after Forking:
+Clone the Project after Fork:

 ```bash
   git clone https://github.com/fkkarakurt/olive